Gandosha/0sc9.crt/README.md

 Use browser: ftp://<ip-address> , What do you find?

-Step 10: Password Cracking / Brute Forcing
+* Password Cracking / Brute Forcing

 Try this as the last resort or in case the Passwd/Shadow/SAM files are in possession: